The Biggest Chip In the World

 The result of this gigantic reduction in training time means answers to AI-powered experiments can come in minutes or hours, not days.
 This speeds up drug discovery, can model potential cures for cancer, do image processing and work in dozens of new AI-inspired applications that our world will need to face the challenges of the future.

-Since so much of the world to come will be shaped by AI-based technologies as time goes by, the WSE is a great milestone to collect, which is why the Museum is particularly happy to bring an example of this amazing device into its permanent collection.
-The WSE will be on display for a limited time just off CHM’s main lobby starting August 3, 2022.
-Please visit and see this rare device in person.
-You will be amazed.
+Since so much of the world to come will be shaped by AI-based technologies as time goes by, the WSE is a great milestone to collect, which is why the Museum was particularly happy to bring an example of this amazing device into its permanent collection.
+The WSE was on display for a limited time at CHM.

 Main image credit: Cerebras Systems